 Paul wrote in Romans 8, his victory chapter, about living in the Spirit, instead of the flesh.
 There he exclaimed, “In all these things we are more than conquerors through him who loved us” (Romans 8:37).

-Ridding ourselves of what is dead in our lives, dying to self, and committing ourselves to the Lord, we step into the new life of love, peace, and joy that Christ promised us.
-Now we live for Him and others.
+Ridding ourselves of what is dead in our lives, dying to self, and committing ourselves to the Lord, we step by faith into the new life of love, peace, and joy that Christ promised us.
+Now we live for him and others in his strength.
 We can press toward the mark for the high calling of God in Christ Jesus, as Paul said.